JuliaLang/julia/doc/manual/functions.rst

 In all these cases, ``x`` is bound to a tuple of the trailing values passed to ``bar``.

+It is possible to constrain the number of values passed as a variable argument; this will be discussed later in :ref:`man-vararg-fixedlen`.

 On the flip side, it is often handy to "splice" the values contained in an iterable collection into a function call as individual arguments.
 To do this, one also uses ``...`` but in the function call instead: